mgeier-forks/sphinx-last-updated-by-git/README.rst

       actually changed, not when a merge occurred.
       If you want merge commits to be included as separate entries with their own timestamps, set ``git_show_merge_commits = True`` in your ``conf.py``.

+      Note that enabling this shows when merges occurred (the "change accepted" date) rather than when the content was originally authored (the "change authored" date).
+When combined with ``git_first_parent = True``, this specifically shows when features were merged into the mainline rather than all merge commits from all branches.

 Caveats
     * When using a "Git shallow clone" (with the ``--depth`` option),